 The students can use a webcam if they have a laptop, or any smartphone video camera.

 The easiest way is for the students to upload their videos as “unlisted” to YouTube, making sure they check the box “not targeted toward children”.
 Then they can all send you their YouTube links.
 You can then create an unlisted YouTube playlist putting all their videos in order, and share that link to the playlist with anyone you’d like.

 Alternatively the videos can very easily be combined/lined up in video editing software like iMovie.
 You could then export the entire video as a performance.

 Do I have permission to upload the final performance publicly?

-Yes, as long as you don’t monetize the video with commercial ads and provide proper credit in the description (see below).
+Yes, as long as you provide proper credit in the description (see below).

 May I charge students to participate in this production?

 May I put a donation link next to the performance to raise money for my program?

 Yes, you may turn this into a fundraiser for your program by adding a donation link.
 However you may not run ads (monetize on YouTube).
 If you’d like a more broad commercial license email us at email@example.com.